Brazil's CSN cement unit to buy Elizabeth Cimentos and Mineracao for $218 mln

 SAO PAULO, June 30 (Reuters) - The cement unit of Brazil's steelmaker Companhia Siderurgica Nacional has agreed to buy Elizabeth Cimentos and Elizabeth Mineracao for 1.08 billion reais ($218 million), the company said in a securities filing.

-The deal will increase CSN's cement unit production capacity by 1.3 mln tonnes a year, reaching a total capacity of 6 mln tonnes a year.
+The deal will increase CSN Cimentos production capacity by 1.3 mln tonnes a year, reaching a total capacity of 6 mln tonnes a year.
 The acquisition needs to be approved by antitrust regulators, CSN added.

+CSN Cimentos is expected to price its initial public offering by the end of the year, sources told Reuters.
+JPMorgan Chase & Co and Bradesco are expected to manage the transaction.

+The steelmaker concluded earlier this year the listing of its mining unit CSN Mineracao SA CMIN3.SA, which currently has a 100 billion real ($20 billion) market capitalization.

 ($1 = 4.9557 reais)